TheCoderFactory/beginner-coder/IntroToRails-PART-TWO.md

 </div>
 ```

-In the second columns, copy in the content from *app/views/jobs/index.html.erb*
+In the second columns, copy in the content from *app/views/jobs/index.html.erb* and *app/views/references/index.html.erb*.

+Save your file and load in your browser: `localhost:3000/admin/index`

+## CHALLENGE 2

+Add 'Add Job' and 'Add Reference' buttons to your admin page.

-## CHALLENGE
+## CHALLENGE 3

-Redesign the front page so it looks
+Redesign the front page so it looks nice.